Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Acquisition Layer

+Unlike conventional DT, the data collected in HDT mainly originates from individuals with complex mobility.
+This includes the acquisition of diverse physiological and psychological data, which are obtained through various biomedical sensors \cite{506}.
+Further elaboration is provided below.

+Collecting human physiological data for building HDT can be enabled by wearable and implantable devices.
 Smart wearable devices with biomedical sensors (e.g., smart watches, smart socks and smart garments) are developing rapidly in recent years.
 These wearable devices offer an exciting opportunity for measuring human physiological signals in a nonintrusive and real-time manner by leveraging flexible electronic packaging and semiconductor technology \cite{458}.
 Nevertheless, smart wearable devices are limited to monitoring only specific types of physiological parameters that are readily accessible from outside the human body (e.g., body temperature, heart rate and step number).
 Smart in-body biomedical devices with implantable biomedical sensors that are placed directly inside human bodies promise an entirely new realm of applications.
 Besides, the development of nanotechnology and its application in medicine, through nanomaterials and nanodevices, enables in-body biomedical devices to have diverse clinical applications, such as biomarker concentration monitoring, network tomography inference of human tissues and monitoring of oxygen levels in the surrounding tissues.

 In addition to physiological data, the high-fidelity digital model of humans also needs psychological data.
 Software-based soft sensors collect data mainly from social networks, such as Instagram, Twitter and Facebook, where humans sometimes post information about their feelings and emotions \cite{43}.
 Asides from data obtained through various sensing devices (from pervasive sensing and social networks sensing), electronic health records (EHRs), which record individual health-related data generated by various medical institutions, is another important source of data for HDT applications.
 All different data acquisition approaches for HDT are visually illustrated in Fig. \ref{data_acq}.